cite-architecture/cite-api-docs/README.md

 ## TBD

-- add support for repositories building for JVM only
 - automate git so docs are automatically pushed when `./refresh.sh` is run
 - set up a machine to execute `refresh.sh` on a regular cycle with `cron`